 Notes

-- Nutritional information is only meant to be used as a guide.
+- Nutrition: Nutritional information is only meant to be used as a guide.
 I assumed 10% oil absorption for the nutritional calculation which can vary.

-- Use a heavy-bottomed pot, such as a dutch oven, that has high sides.
+- Pot: Use a heavy-bottomed pot, such as a dutch oven, that has high sides.
 The oil will bubble up a bit.
 I used 2 quarts of oil, which was about 3 inches deep in my dutch oven.

-- Be sure that the oil temperature stays at 365F.
+- Oil Temperature: Be sure that the oil temperature stays at 365F.
 If you find that’s not quite hot enough for your cheese curds to cook in 1-2 minutes, you can increase the temperature up to 375F, but I’ve found that 365F is perfect for this recipe.

 - CAUTION: The oil will be very hot!
 Use a spider spatula or wood tongs or chopsticks to place the cheese curds in the oil and remove them from the oil after frying to minimize any splashing of hot oil.